Investment Risks and Returns

 Sort risk into systematic (whole-market, non-diversifiable, remember PRIME) and nonsystematic (company-specific, diversifiable), then match returns to their tax treatment, from return of capital to total return.
 Disclose every material fact, know the fee layers that eat returns, and remember the temporary-hold clock (15, then 25, then up to 55 business days) that protects specified adults.
 Nail those and this unit answers itself.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Investment Risks and Returns unit for the complete lesson.
+Read the full Investment Risks and Returns unit.